HaiLe/haile.github.io/_posts/2021-10-28-jetpack-compose.markdown

 ### How to manage UI state inside Jetpack Compose

-[Google Codelab on Jetpack Compose State](https://developer.android.com/codelabs/jetpack-compose-state#0) shows you how to build a todo list app using the Stateful UI that displays an interactive, editable todo list.

 In Android, the typical event loop goes like this: event -> update -> display
 - Event - An event occurred
 - Update - An event handler changes the state that is used by the UI